CVE-2026-27304

 Remediation

-Immediate Action: Update all Adobe ColdFusion instances to the latest available version provided by the vendor to remediate the input validation defect.
+Immediate Action: Update Adobe ColdFusion to the version specified in the vendor security advisory (APSB26-38).

-Compensating Controls: Deploy a Web Application Firewall (WAF) with updated rulesets to inspect incoming traffic and block malicious payloads targeting ColdFusion input parameters.
+Compensating Controls: Deploy a Web Application Firewall (WAF) with rules configured to detect and block malicious input payloads targeting ColdFusion interfaces.

 Exploitation status